$26.05 $54.99 Buy It Now

 Raw files offer photographers the flexibility to make extensive edits to their images without losing quality.
 When editing a raw file, photographers can adjust white balance, exposure, contrast, saturation, and other parameters to achieve their desired look.
 Raw files retain more image data compared to JPEG files, allowing for more detailed editing and manipulation in post-processing software such as Adobe Lightroom or Capture One.

-See also How to install a jam digital camera
+See also What is a digital rangefinder camera

 One of the key benefits of editing raw files is the ability to recover highlights and shadows, as raw files contain a wider dynamic range than JPEG files.
 This means that photographers can bring back details in overexposed or underexposed areas of the image without sacrificing quality.